Puglia-BI/PBI-TrainingResources/PAIAD/README.md

      1. An example of the content is
          1. C:/PAIAD/Completed for students
          2. C:/PAIAD/PAIAD Lab Sheets
 3. .
-Ensure that there is an excel file named Mchine-Order-Data.xlsx at C:/PAIAD
+Ensure that there is an excel file named Machine-Order-Data.xlsx at C:/PAIAD

 ## Login & Create a Profile in Your Browser